ericdnbn/cnn-image-classifier-melanoma/README.md

 ### Next Steps

-- Get more dermoscopic images of those skin conditions in the archive that are underrepresented
+- Get more dermoscopic images of those skin specific types of skin lesions that are underrepresented in the archive.

 - Train a multiclass classifier that predicts specific types of lesions, such as melanoma, basal cell carcinoma, squamous cell caricnoma, etc.